 To make people realise it’s worth their while to follow you, you need to have a clear agenda for your account as well as filling it with plenty of amazing imagery.
 Remember, portrait imagery works best on Pinterest.

 Consistency is key with social media marketing, on Instagram even more so than the other channels.
 When someone lands on your profile, it needs to be instantly obvious what you are all about.
 Urban Couture Design does this perfectly, their imagery is consistent and you know that if you follow them, you’ll get a steady stream of high-quality interior inspiration on your feed.

 Extra Reading: How Often Should You Post on Social Media in 2018?

 14. Like More of Other People’s Content

 The ‘like’ feature is the most underused feature of Pinterest (and other platforms) for many users as most people just ‘save’ (formally ‘repin’) their favourite pins.
 Liking pins is a great way to engage with other pinners without needing to have the image on your boards.
 This is also very relevant for all other social channels.

-As well as following people in your niche, make sure you like photos in your niche.
+As well as following people in your niche like other interior designers, make sure you like photos in that niche.
 Use the search feature, look at hashtags and like the photos that suit your style.
 Often people will see these likes and then check out your profile (and if they like it, it hopefully leads to a new follower for you too).

 15. Answer Questions